Thank you for being a guest host on The Recovery Show.

 What happens?
-In brief, we will sit around a table and you will talk about the topic of the week.
+In brief, we will talk about the topic of the week.
 Spencer will guide the conversation, based on a set of discussion points that we will send you ahead of the show.
 You are encouraged to think about the topic and the discussion points before time.
 If you want to bring some notes, please do.
 Be aware that we want to have a conversation, so please do not write out full answers and then read them, because that ends up sounding artificial.

 After our topic discussion, we will take a brief break, and then go into the “our lives in recovery” segment of the show.
 The goal of this segment is to give our listeners a view of what it is like to live life in recovery.
 We talk about what we learned or were inspired by in our meetings, and how we use the program in our daily lives.
 In this segment, we are careful to preserve the anonymity of other members of the program.
 (Example?
 “We discussed Step 6, and I heard this great analogy…” keeps it to my experience and does not potentially expose any other person.)
 We end by reading emails and other feedback from our listeners, and also some brief announcements about the podcast and the website.
 You will be asked to read from the script.

 Our “studio” is in a spare bedroom at Spencer’s house.
 When you enter, you will find microphones set up around a table.
 We will start by talking over the points in this guide, and by having each of us practice speaking into our microphone, so that we can get recording levels properly set.
 When we are all comfortable, we will start recording.
 If you say something you don’t want included, or if you want to start over on something you said, we can easily fix it in “post production” when we edit the show.

 - The recording studio needs to be as quiet as possible, so remove “jangly” jewelry, etc. and turn your phone to silent (or turn it off).